ksysoev/ksysoev.github.io/content/posts/go-request-deduplication.md

 			delete(requestStorage, resp.key)
         case <-c.ctx.Done():
-           //Here some clean up logic
-        }
+           // Here should be clean up logic, skipping it for simplicity }
     }
 }